sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 > Shitposting is best done naturally, when you get creative bursts/inspiration.
 >

-Ok coming back to the blog, most people do not have the mental bandwidth to read your complex takes, they are on the platform for entertainment so such takes work well.
+Ok coming back to the blog, most people don't have the mental bandwidth to read complex takes, they are on the platform for entertainment and relaxation.
+This explains the effectiveness of easy takes.

 ## **What you post determines the people you attract**

-If you post shitposts, people who like shitposting will soon start following you.
+If you post shitposts, people who like shitposting will follow you.

 If you post deep takes or tech content or say dating takes, then people who are interested in those topics will follow you.

-The kind of tribe you want is heavily determined by the kind of your tweets.
+**The kind of tribe you attract is heavily determined by the kind of your tweets. (pruning through randomness)**

-If you tweet only for your college circle or tech circle, your circle will be limited to that for the most part.
+If you tweet only for your college circle or tech circle, your circle will be limited to that mostly.
 (You may decide to just post tweets for your niche, that's your choice)

-If you tweet on for everybody, not specifically for your college folks, then you will gain a wider audience.

-**The main idea here is "How much common context (e.g ideas, interests, taste, knowledge, technical expertise) do you share".**

 If you tweet for college circle, you might be having some internal references which outsiders won't understand.

+If you tweet for everybody, not specifically for your college folks, then you will gain a wider audience.

+> The main idea here is "How much common context (e.g ideas, interests, taste, knowledge, technical expertise) do you share".
+> The overlap decides who interacts with you.

 If you tweet deep technical stuff, then only people who minutely understand that will read (if the tweet reaches them).

 General relatable takes usually garner a lot of engagement. e.g dating takes are really popular.

 Something to which a lot of people can relate to is candidate for high engagement.
 The caveat is you might have more engagement but not the desired mutuals (say nuanced folks who like to engage in discussion).
-When i get viral tweets, I gain 50 followers etc. but most of them do not interact with me..
+When I get viral tweets, I gain more followers than usual etc. but most of them do not interact with me..

-Conversely, if you post stuff which takes some mental energy to read, then people who like that stuff will get attracted but other people are ignored. **This is selective filtering.**
+Conversely, if you post stuff which takes some mental energy to read, then people who like that stuff will get attracted but other people are ignored (and these folks often don't like funny takes xD) **This is selective filtering.**

 **You can adjust your following based on what you post to a certain extent.**